nxproject/workspace/WHO.md

 ## Acknowledgments

 * To all of those that came before me
 * To my eldest son **Joemar**, for whom I wish this to be the starting place of something good.  **Alice** is two years older than you are.
-Thank you for your contribution of all the Genomes and DNA.
+Thank you for your contribution of all the Genomes, DNA, time, knowledge and patience.
 * To Lewis Carroll and his wonderful **Alice's Adventure in Wonderland**, after which the original project that ended here was named, **Alice**
 * To the [qooxdoo developers](https://qooxdoo.org/) for a great product.
 * To the people at **Microsoft** for creating the often painful, but overall useful Visual Studio .NET, which has been my home since it was first released, and the creation of .NET to which I was introduced early in 2001 and have been toiling at ever since.